NCIP/gdc-docs/docs/Encyclopedia/Mutation.md

 # Mutation #
 ## Description ##
-A mutation, in biology is a permanent alteration of the DNA with in the organism.
+A mutation, in biology is a permanent alteration of the DNA within the organism.
 ## Overview ##
 ## References ##
 1. TBD